How to host a website in local IIS in windows 10

 Open IIS Manager

 You’re done!!
-To open your website application right click on MySites.
+To open your website application right-click on MySites.
 Select Manage Application then choose browse.

 IIS Manager